Biomedical-Data-Design/Stream/README.md

-# Stream
+# Stream: Biomedical Data Design Project Repository

-**Biomedical Data Design Project Repo.**
+**Contributors:** Zhenyu Xiao*, Haobin Zhou*, Yimeng Xu, and Emma Cardenas.

-Zhenyu Xiao*, Haobin Zhou*, Yimeng Xu, and Emma Cardenas.
+**Affiliation:** Johns Hopkins University

-We are a group of students from **Johns Hopkins University**.
-This project is focusing on **Track patient recovery in real-time by processing streaming data** in the course **Biomedical Data Design**.
+## <a>Project Overview</a>

-This repository contains the source code and presentation slides every week.
+This repository is part of the **Biomedical Data Design** course, where we focus on tracking patient recovery in real-time by processing streaming data.
+The primary data source for this project is the **eICU Collaborative Research Database**, accessible on their [official website](https://physionet.org/content/eicu-crd/2.0/) after completing the required course on data security and ethics.

-The database used in this project is **eICU**, you may access the database on their [website](https://physionet.org/content/eicu-crd/2.0/) after completing the course on data security and ethics.
+Included here are the source code, weekly presentation slides, and additional resources necessary to understand and engage with our project.

-## <a name="Tutorial">Tutorial:</a>
+## <a>Getting Started:</a>
 This project is written in Python 3.
 You can use the software online using [Colaboratory](#Colaboratory) and upload your data to your Google Drive (Recommended), or run it on your [local machine](#Local).

 ### <a name="Colaboratory">Google Colaboratory</a>